All Humans Are Welcome Here!

 Velocipede Races Cover

 This time last year I was reading a quick and fun book by Emily June Street called The Velocipede Races, preparing to illustrate its cover.
 The book centers around a young woman’s passion for cycling, is tinged with steampunky Victoriana, and is also digestibly feminist.
 In short, I totally enjoyed it and had no trouble finding inspiration to design its new cover.
 I decided to use a papercutting/scherenschnitte style and incorporate the corset, trying to capturing a mood… of a sporty lady craving to burst out of that delicate corset.
 Here’s what I initially submitted to Elly Blue over at Microcosm Publishing: To my surprise, the advance copy went black, which I’m glad was a temporary shift!
-It still looked… continue reading
+It still looked cool, but I hated to see the illustration’s depth and contrast lost.
+We hashed things out because Joe at Microcosm continue reading…

 Mount Laguna Shreddin